Looking for a simple way to add a WordPress login popup modal on your site?

 FireBox comes with both Pro and Lite packages.
 You can create some basic WordPress popups using the free version, while the premium version of FireBox opens more powerful and advanced features.
 Click here to get your FireBox plugin now!

-Let us know in the comments section below if you face any problems while building the popups using the FireBox plugin.
+In the comments section below, let us know if you face any problems while building the FireBox plugin popups.

 Share